krahets/hello-algo/en/docs/chapter_hello_algo/index.md

 I deeply agree with Professor Feynman's statement: "Knowledge isn't free.
 You have to pay attention."
 In this sense, this book is not entirely "free."
 In order to live up to your precious "attention" for this book, I will do my best and devote my greatest "attention" to write this book.

 Aware of my limitations, I recognize that despite the content of this book being refined over time, errors surely remain.
-I sincerely welcome critiques and corrections from both teachers and students
+I sincerely welcome critiques and corrections from both teachers and students.

 ![Hello Algo](../assets/covers/chapter_hello_algo.jpg){ class="cover-image" }